 - 1 small handful spinach or similar

-- 2 tbsp dijon mustard (or try wasabi paste, but less!)
+- 3 tsp mustard (or try wasabi paste, but less!)

-- 2 big spoons bean sprouts - if you like them (they’re really healthy!
+- ½ cup bean sprouts (they’re really healthy!
 And they add a lovely crunch too)

 For the wrap: